Download Zipped Introduced WP 6.1 SB0043.ZIP 7,202 Bytes

 2 A claim against a political subdivision, or against its employee for an act or omission

-3 occurring during the performance of [his] the employee's duties, within the scope of employment,
+3 occurring during the performance of [

 4 or under color of authority, is barred unless notice of claim is filed with the governing body of the